 With Valentine’s Day coming and romantic gestures being shown, why not show your brand some love?
 For many business owners, the topic of “branding” is often emotionally charged and bypassed at sometimes detrimental costs.
+However, it’s ALL about brand consistency.
 I mean, I get it.
 A brand identity may be seen as an extension of your core identity and therefore, an attempt to reassess it is akin to me critiquing you.
-That said, just because something brings up strong reactions, we shouldn’t avoid it.
+That being said, just because something brings up strong reactions, we shouldn’t avoid it.
 Doing that risks too much for you and your business’ long-term success.

 Below are 3 ways to ensure your branding is consistent and clearly communicates your company’s culture, vision, and values.